ruby-han/W251/hw6/README.md

 - `xvimagesink`: Sink element that outputs video
 - `sync=false`: Property that pushes images to display immediately without sync-ing on the clock (higher CPU utilization)

-4. GStreamer pipelines may also be used from Python and OpenCV.
-Write a Python application that listens for images streamed from a Gstreamer pipeline ensuring that image displays in color.
+**4. GStreamer pipelines may also be used from Python and OpenCV.
+Write a Python application that listens for images streamed from a Gstreamer pipeline ensuring that image displays in color.**

 **Answer:**
 - Source code: `listener.py`